sun-hongyu/PhaseNO/README.md

 Use the pre-trained model to pick phases from one-hour continuous data of the 2019 Ridgecrest earthquake sequence.

-There are three scripts that should be used in the following order to reproduce the results in this example:
+There are two scripts that can be used in the following order to reproduce the results in this example:

 1. phaseno_predict.ipynb
-2. phaseno_postprocess.ipynb
-3. phaseno_plot.ipynb
+2. phaseno_plot.ipynb